AaronrTX/seeddemo/README.md

 To run, if you get an error of something in drawable requires new version of comileSdk = 34

 Go to Gradie Scripts - build.gradle.kts (Module :app) Go to compileSdk and change it from 33 to 34 Save and sync it

+//Files that i have updated is colors.xml
+ProfileEditActivity
+ProfileActivity
+SignupActivity
+activity_profile_edit.xml